 With just one day in Edinburgh, what attractions and landmarks do you visit?
-You may not have time to see it all, but you can explore some of the best spots in this quirky capital.
+You may not have time to see it all such a short Edinburgh itinerary, but you can easily explore some of the best spots in this quirky capital.

 Edinburgh is one of the more interesting destinations in Scotland, full of eccentric attractions, quirky nooks, one-of-a-kind shops, and local watering holes.
 It’s also the political, historical, and cultural capital of Scotland.
 Explore historic sites, such as the famed Edinburgh Castle or the bizarre Camera Obscura.

-Need help planning your trip?
-Use this complete 1-day Edinburgh itinerary as your guide…
+Need help planning your first 24 hours in Edinburgh?
+Use this complete 1-day itinerary as your guide…

 What to do in Edinburgh in 24 hours: A complete one-day itinerary

-There is more to this city than just kilts, bagpipes, and crests.
+There is more to spending one day in Edinburgh than kilts, bagpipes, and crests.
 Edinburgh remains the second-most visited city in the UK after London, thanks to its eclectic mixture of attractions.

 Most of the sites are spread around the Edinburgh Old Town area, including the castle and Holyroodhouse Palace.
 The surrounding area offers access to quaint little neighbourhood pubs, parks, and shops.